kdeldycke/awesome-billing/README.md

 * [Credit Card Fraud Detection using Autoencoders in Keras](https://medium.com/@curiousily/credit-card-fraud-detection-using-autoencoders-in-keras-tensorflow-for-hackers-part-vii-20e0c85301bd) - Tutorial on how to rely on anomaly detection to implement suspicious card transactions.
 * [GCP improved account management policies to better support customers](https://cloudplatform.googleblog.com/2018/07/improving-our-account-management-policies-to-better-support-customers.html) - Or why relying too much on fraud automation might lead to disgruntled users.
 * [Digital Ocean's Update on Customer Shutdown Incident](https://blog.digitalocean.com/an-update-on-last-weeks-customer-shutdown-incident/) - Aggressively shuting down user servers is good from a business point of view to prvent fraudster abusing free resources, until it's not.
+* [CEO Fraud](https://www.knowbe4.com/ceo-fraud) - A billing team responsible for collecting payment is prey to this kind of fraud, in which the CEO is impersonated to commend exceptional payment transactions.

 ## Credits / Coupons / Vouchers